agsh/onvif/README.md

 #### Technical description

 When the cam object creates it automatically sends three command to the ONVIF device:
 `getCapabilities`, `getVideoSources` and `getProfiles`.
-After that it fills correspondent properties of an object:
+It fills correspondent properties of an object:

 + capabilities
   - device